WAKayser/Flask-Lucide/README.md

 ## License

-Feather is licensed under the [MIT License](https://github.com/colebemis/feather/blob/master/LICENSE).
+Lucide is licensed under the [ISC License](https://github.com/lucide-icons/lucide/blob/master/LICENSE).

-`flask-feather` is a derivative work of `django-feather`, both of which are licensed under the Apache License, Version 2.0:
+`flask-lucide` is a derivative work of `flask-feather` and `django-feather`,  are licensed under the Apache License, Version 2.0:

 ```license
     Modifications Copyright 2020 Tom Vos <tjvos1@gmail.com>